wsnjh007/shadowsocks-privoxy1/README.md

     Add PAC that you can use Synology NAS to sync your dropbox or googledrive by CloudSync.
     It's not global.

+    Add Facebook & Twitter API, so you can share your ps4 photos.

 ## NAS Run: